 The OBSSR commissioned a team in 2010 to develop a resource that would provide guidance to NIH investigators on how to rigorously develop and evaluate mixed methods research applications.

 eSource: Introductory Social and Behavioral Science Training Materials

 eSource is a collection of online chapters that provides an introduction to selected behavioral and social science research approaches, including theory development and testing, survey methods, measurement, and study design. eSource was developed for OBSSR around 2010 by the New England Research Institute (NERI) with contributions from topic experts.
-These chapters have not been updated to reflect advances in the past decade, and the exercises are not interactive in PDF format, but OBSSR continues to make these chapters available online for those who wish to use them as supplementary teaching materials.
+These chapters have not been updated to reflect advances in the past decade, and the exercises are not interactive in PDF format, but OBSSR continues to make these chapters available online until June 30, 2021, for those who wish to use them as supplementary teaching materials.
 Download these chapter PDFs if you wish to have access to these materials beyond June 30, 2021.